 The Trusts distribute the entire amount of their attributable financial accounting net income to income beneficiaries each year.
 In determining a Trust's financial accounting net income, the Trustee generally allocates any net realized short-term capital gains (but not other realized or unrealized capital gains) to income.
-Certain Trust expenses, including all servicing fees and a portion of the administrative fees applicable to Trust I.2, are charged against income, reducing amounts available for distribution to Trust income beneficiaries.
-Other Trust expenses, including all advisory and trustee fees, all miscellaneous expenses and the amount of each Trust's administrative fees as computed based on the administrative fee rate applicable to Trust II.2 and Trust III.2, are charged against principal value.
+A portion of the administrative fees applicable to Trust IV.2, are charged against income, reducing amounts available for distribution to Trust income beneficiaries.
+Other Trust expenses, including all advisory and trustee fees, all miscellaneous expenses and the amount of each Trust's administrative fees as computed based on the administrative fee rate applicable to Trust V.2, are charged against principal value.
 While not reducing current income, allocating certain expenses against principal reduces Trust assets available for future income generation and charitable purposes.
-Different Trusts have different income distribution rates, reflecting differences in the amount of Trust expenses allocated against income.
+Trust IV.2 and Trust V.2 have different income distribution rates, reflecting differences in the amount of Trust expenses allocated against income.